Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider: Simulation and BDT Analysis

 \subsection{Training}

-Because it is impractical to generate enough simulation data to represent LHC data in natural proportions, simulated events are weighted based on the cross section of that background class as described previously.
+Since it is challenging to generate enough simulation data to represent LHC data in natural proportions, simulated events are weighted based on the cross section of that background class as described previously.
 Imbalances in the proportional representation of applicable backgrounds lead to another difficulty in a BDT analysis: training samples are often dominated by backgrounds which are easily rejected by intuitively straightforward cuts, such as a dilepton mass cut around the $Z$-mass.
 The BDT may thus learn very well how to reject a large set of background events for which a BDT was not really needed, since a simple cut would have done just as well.
 On the other hand, the BDT may fail to adequately learn how to discriminate more difficult subleading backgrounds, which may likewise be undersampled.
 Even if undersampling is mitigated by procedures similar to those described in the prior subsection, training may be dominated by a small subset of events carrying large per-event weights.

-To address this issue, we impose a series of cuts to cull data before the curated data is analyzed by the BDT.
-These cuts are applied to training data as well as the data to be analyzed.
-The goal of these initial cuts is to ensure that the surviving background event classes have roughly similar size, with a magnitude which is no more than $\sim {\cal O}(10-100)$ larger than the signal.
+To address this issue, we impose a series of cuts, in addition to those which define the event topology, to cull data before the curated data is analyzed by the BDT.
+These event selections are applied to the training data set and also the test data set, uniformly.
+The goal of these initial precuts is to ensure that the surviving background event classes have roughly similar size, with a magnitude which is no more than $\sim {\cal O}(10-100)$ larger than the signal.
 Essentially, these cuts have done the ``easy work," allowing the BDT to focus on the hard work.
 Moreover, these cuts provide an initial reduction in background based on principles which are known ab initio, allowing us to determine which kinematic variables the BDT uses to remove the more difficult backgrounds.